SrajitRastogi/SrajitRastogiResiTakeHome/README.md

 - Testing: JUnit 5, Mockito
 - Build Tool: Maven

+## Pre-Requisite

+Before you begin, ensure you have the following installed on your system:

+### 1. Java 17

+- Verify installation:

+  java -version

+### 2. Node.js (v16 or higher)

+node -v

+npm -v

+If not installed, download from: https://nodejs.org/

+### 3. Maven (If running locally)

+mvn -v

+If not installed:

+ Mac: brew install maven

+ Windows: Download from https://maven.apache.org/download.cgi and configure environment variables.

 ## 🚀 How to Run the Project (Local)

 ### 1. Clone the Repo